aaaelite21/poker/README.md

 game view using the **Start Clock** button.
 All connected players will see the same timer once started.

+When viewing a game as the admin, a QR code is displayed so you can easily share the site's URL with players.

 ### Exposing on port 80

 To use the site with just the Pi's host name (no `:3000` suffix), run the